usc-isi-i2/kgtk/docs/import/import_ntriples.md

 #### Output File

-The output file has been converted into KGTK File Format.
-Here is a sample conversion:
+The output file contains data records have been converted into KGTK File Format.
+Here is a sample of an output file:

 ```
 XoBugQcoEt6xNnqGsHDXfTA:g12     rdf:type        ont:CompoundJustification